dmccreary/graph-systems-thinking/docs/glossary.md

 The time it takes for a stimulus to trigger events that return to impact the original source of the stimulus.

 #### Flow
+The migration of ideas, information or resources from one system component to other system components over time.

 #### Graph Database
 A database of items that is decomposed into vertices and edges, each of which have attributes.